haiminhnguyenn/Kong-API-Manager/README.md

 - **Persistent Storage**: Saves API and Plugin data into a PostgreSQL database after successful requests to Kong.
 This allows you to retrieve the information quickly from the database for GET requests.
 - **Error Handling**: When requests fail, return clear and informative error messages to the client.

-## 🌟 Benefits

-- **Simplified User Interaction**: Users no longer need to handle the complexity of Kong's API directly.
-The backend provides a straightforward interface for managing services, routes, and plugins.
-- **Data Consistency**: By validating client requests before they reach Kong, the backend ensures that only accurate and compatible data is sent, minimizing errors.
-- **Reduced Downtime**: With RabbitMQ handling rollbacks asynchronously, you can easily revert changes without impacting the client experience or causing service disruptions.
-- **Faster Access to Data**: Storing API and Plugin data in PostgreSQL ensures quicker access when handling GET requests, rather than repeatedly querying Kong.
-- **Error Transparency**: Clear and concise error messages help users understand what went wrong without having to dig through complex error logs from Kong.

 ## 🛠️ Tech Stack

 - **Flask**: Lightweight Python web framework for building the API.